Adaptive Preregistration for Modelling

 During this process, observed data, or data and patterns that guided model design and calibration, are compared to model output in order to identify if and where there are any systematic differences.

-4.3.2 Qualitative Model Checking
+4.3.2 Qualitative model checking

 Explanation